Welcome to A Bean Collector's Window.............................

 In requesting seed use the email address below found in the footer of these web pages to double check the availability of varieties you are interested in even though unavailable varieties are marked under the beans name in green text.
 Limited quantity varieties are marked in yellow text.

 Prices include shipping and packaging.
 Price will be $6.00 per packet in the U.S.A.
 Overseas prices will be $11.00 for the first packet and $8.00 for each packet thereafter.
 Packet size for Bush beans will be 50 seeds.
 Pole beans 30 seeds.
 Large Lima Seeds 15 seeds.
 Limited Quantity packets will be $ 2.00 for bush varieties and will contain 20 seeds.
 Pole bean limited packets will contain 15 seeds.
 Seed Savers Exchange priced packets of $4.00 are available on all varieties if you are a listed member of the SSE.
 Unlisted SSE members packet price will be $5.00.
 SSE members please use seed request forms.
 My shipping period is from April 1 to December 31.
 Payment can be made by 1.) money order 2.) well concealed cash 3.) personal check from U.S. gardeners only and 4) By Paypal using the email address in this sites footer (Paypal payments please add 7% to your total).
 I will allow at least two weeks for personal checks to clear your bank before your seeds are shipped.
 Mail your payment to to my address after you have contacted me by email.

-This website's most recent update was on September 22, 2014 when a new variety was added to bean page four (Li-Pa).
+This website's most recent update was on November 17, 2014 when new photos of beans were added.